Best Android Phones for Kids Android Central 2020

 The phone that'll make you (and your kid) happy

-There are plenty of excellent Android phones for kids, but overall, the Moto G7 stands out as our top recommendation.
+There are plenty of excellent Android phones for kids, but overall, the Moto G Power stands out as our top recommendation.

-We can't recommend the Moto G7 enough, but if you or your kid just aren't thrilled with what it has to offer, another phone we'd suggest picking up is the Samsung Galaxy A50.
-This is the best mid-range phone Samsung sells in the U.S. right now, and it packs quite the punch.
+We can't recommend the Moto G Power enough, but if you or your kid just aren't thrilled with what it has to offer, another phone we'd suggest picking up is the TCL 10L.
+It's one of the first self-branded phones TCL has ever offered in the U.S., and it's pretty darn great.

 - Might be too big for some kids

-If you don't like the G7, check this out
+If you don't like the G Power, check this out

 The Galaxy Note is the most popular Android phone with a stylus, but it's also ridiculously expensive.
-If your kid wants a stylus with their phone and you aren't ready to spend Galaxy Note money, the LG Stylo 5 is a hidden gem that might be perfect.
+If your kid wants a stylus with their phone and you aren't ready to spend Galaxy Note money, the Moto G Stylus is kind of perfect.

-Just like the Note, the LG Stylo 5 comes with a stylus that can be used for whatever your heart desires.
+Just like the Note, the Moto G Stylus comes with a stylus that can be used for whatever your heart desires.
 Use it to take handwritten notes, create a work of art, or more easily navigate the phone's interface.
 It's a nice touch of added functionality you won't find with any of the other phones on this list, and when your kid is done using it, the stylus is stored in a hidden slot on the bottom frame of the phone.
+There's also a pretty cool feature that lets you take the stylus out, jot a quick note on the G Stylus's screen, and save that note once the stylus is put away.

 - Comes with a free stylus